working-group-two/wgtwo.com/website/src/pages/security/vdp.md

 ---
-title: Bug Bounty Program
+title: Vulnerability Disclosure Program (VDP)
 ---

-# Bug Bounty Program
+# Vulnerability Disclosure Program (VDP)

-<div class="pill">Updated November 11, 2022</div>
+<div class="pill">Updated November 14, 2022</div>

 If you believe you have discovered a vulnerability in a Working Group Two product please report it.
 Visit https://www.wgtwo.com/.well-known/security.txt for contact information.
-For true positive findings, a bounty reward can be given based on the severity, criticality, and industry pay scale.

 ## Services in scope